 This is a topic that is of immediate concern to many of our emerging leaders, and Oscar was the obvious choice to grill on the subject.
 Oscar has a long and storied career in the Illawarra steel industry, which has seen its fair share of ups and downs over the last 40 years.
-He compared what we are going through we now, with the coronavirus crisis, to the recession in the 1980s, and the GFC of 2009, when he was an executive at Bluescope Steel.
+He compared what we are going through now, with the coronavirus crisis, to the recession in the 1980s, and the GFC of 2009, when he was an executive at BlueScope Steel.

 What strategies did you use to maintain morale during this period?

 In hindsight what would you have done differently?

 How can leaders effectively engage their teams and staff in making difficult business decisions and get their buy in to safely and effectively take action even when it may see them out of a job?